thephpleague/url/dev-master/components/path.md

 A path is a collection of segment delimited by the path delimiter `/`.
 So it is possible to create a `Path` object using a collection of segments with the `Path::createFromArray` method.

-The method expects at most 2 arguments.
+The method expects at most 2 arguments:

-- The first required argument must be a collection of string (an `array` or a `Traversable` object)
+- The first required argument must be a collection of segments (an `array` or a `Traversable` object)
-- The second optional argument, a boolean, tells whether this is an absolute or a relative path.
-By default this optional argument equals to `false`, meaning that you are building a relative path.
+- The second optional argument, a PHP constants, tells whether this is rootless path or not:
+    - `Path::IS_ABSOLUTE`: the created object will represent an absolute path;
+    - `Path::IS_RELATIVE`: the created object will represent a rootless path;

 ~~~php
 use League\Url\Path;